 How does it benefit you to find a disability lawyer?

-The workers’ compensation attorneys at Wilson, Reives & Silverman have extensive experience with negotiating settlement and protecting the rights of injured workers.
-While your carrier may want to just simply a PPD rating, you may be entitled to much more.
+The workers’ compensation attorneys at Wilson, Reives, Silverman & Doran have extensive experience with negotiating settlements and protecting the rights of injured workers.
+While your carrier may want to just simply give you a PPD rating, you may be entitled to much more.

 It will not cost you anything to come in for a consultation.
-At Wilson, Reives & Silverman, PLLC, all consultations for workers’ compensation cases are given free of charge.
+At Wilson, Reives, Silverman & Doran, all consultations for workers’ compensation cases are given free of charge.